Mocatta: Involvement in charitable and Jewish institutions

 The family was involved in the establishment of Bevis Marks, the UK's oldest synagogue (1701), the Board of Deputies of British Jews (1760), and the West London Synagogue (1840).
 The family were active in the struggle for Jewish parliamentary emancipation.

 Ten members of the family have served as Chairman or President of the West London Synagogue of British Jews.
 Moses Mocatta served as President of the Board of Deputies, and family members have participated in communal leadership positions such as the Board of Shechita, Chairman of Jews’ College, and Elders of Bevis Marks.
 The family also participated in the Oxford and St George's Club (Bernhard Baron St George's Jewish Settlement) and other such initiatives for the relief of the poor.

 The family led the Jewish community's efforts for the relief of famine in Ireland in the mid-19th century.

 The family were leaders in the protest at the persecution of Jews in Romania and Bessarabia.

 In the 19th and 20th centuries, the family were leaders in the Board of Guardians and Trustees for the Relief of the Jewish Poor.

 Three members of the Mocatta family served as Honorary Life Governors of the Royal London Ophthalmic Hospital, Moorfields.

 David Mocatta donated funding for major parts of the building of the Royal Marsden, the first hospital in the world dedicated to the study and treatment of cancer.

 Frederic Mocatta was a founder of the Industrial Dwellings Society, which provided the London poor with adequate housing.
 Today it provides low-income key workers with low-cost housing.

 Notable members

-The family features prominently in the Anglo-Jewish "Cousinhood", the aristocracy of related, socially-prominent Jewish families that includes the Rothschilds, the Goldsmids, the Montagus, the Montefiores and the Samuels.
+The family features in the Anglo-Jewish "Cousinhood", the aristocracy of related, socially-prominent Jewish families that includes the Rothschilds, the Goldsmids, the Montagus, the Montefiores and the Samuels.
 Prominent people with the surname Mocatta include: